How Does Training Differ For Specific Dog Breeds?

 Housebreaking made simple:

-Crate training: Use a crate to assist your dog in creating a den-like environment where they will naturally refrain from urinating.
+Crate training: Use a crate to assist your dog in creating a den-like environment where they naturally refrain from urinating.
 As you release your dog from the crate, take them straight to the designated potty place and gradually extend their time there.

 Socialization for a well-rounded dog: